premsampang/Real-Time-Bus-Tracker/README.md

 Title of the project: Real Time Bus Tracker

 Description of the project: The use of mapboxgl from JavaScrip library and marker helps to track the bus-stops from MIT to Harvard University.
+It pulls the API data from Massachusetts Bay Transportation Authority (MBTA).

 How to Run: Make sure to get your own mapbox access token key from mapbox.com, and replace with it on map.js line-16.